 Complete a site access refresher training course once every 5 years at a licensee facility or by completing course H-101S in TMS.

 If you are qualified to inspect more than one reactor type, you must complete either the BWR or (PWR) refresher training every 3-year training cycle, reflective of the assigned sites.
 With the permission of their branch chief or division director as applicable, inspectors may substitute the Technology review (i.e., 904 B/P, R-905P, R-906P or R-907P) refresher training courses with TTC-sponsored or other third party provided training course(s), if the alternative(s) provides instruction/training that satisfies a specific need of the agency/inspector.
 Because the Technology review (i.e., 904 B/P, R-905P, R-906P or R-907P) refresher training curriculum has been designed, in part, to address a number of potential knowledge gaps that have been identified in the inspector community, attending the Technology refresher training courses should be the preferred course of instruction.
 However, there may be circumstances when taking an alternative training course of similar duration, in lieu of the TTC-developed Technology review courses may be a desired alternative.
-Examples include the following: an Inservice inspector requests to attend a vendor supplied course on advanced non-destructive engineering techniques that are being deployed at plants that are under purview, an engineering inspector requests to attend a TTC-sponsored motor operated valve course in preparation for a Power Operated Valve inspection that about to perform, an operations inspector elects to attend the TTC-sponsored diesel training course to increase knowledge of diesel generator performance issues that have occurred assigned site.
+Examples include the following: an Inservice inspector requests to attend a vendor supplied course on advanced non-destructive engineering techniques that are being deployed at plants that are under their purview, an engineering inspector requests to attend a TTC-sponsored motor operated valve course in preparation for a Power Operated Valve inspection that they are about to perform, an operations inspector elects to attend the TTC-sponsored diesel training course to increase their knowledge of diesel generator performance issues that have occurred at their assigned site.

 The alternative training approach is selected and tracked using TMS.
 Accordingly, inspectors, examiners, and supervisors who are interested in using this program should search the TMS course catalog for this program option.